Estonia Entry Requirements

 Prohibited Items

-• Counterfeit goods and pirated products - items violating intellectual property rights
+• Counterfeit goods and pirated materials - intellectual property violations

 Restricted Items

-• Plants and plant products - may require phytosanitary certificates to prevent introduction of pests and diseases
+• Plants and plant products - phytosanitary certificates required from country of origin

 Health Requirements